yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 	sudo nano /etc/supervisor/conf.d/hub.conf
 	```

-7. Add the following lines to the hub.conf file:
+7. Add the following lines to the hub.conf file.
+Change the value of the `user` field, and make sure that the paths in the `command`, `directory`, `stderr_logfile`, and `stdout_logfile` fields are correct.

 	```shell
 	[program:hub]